Consulting the Yi Jing 易经 I Ching WG (Book of Changes)

 - Pick up all the sticks (except those on the observer) and repeat steps 1-4, gathering up the remainders and placing them on the ‘observer’ to make a second pile on the observer stick.

 - One last time, gather up all the sticks and repeat steps 1-4, gathering up the remainders and placing them on the ‘observer’ again.
 You will now have three little bundles of sticks laid out on the ‘observer’ stick.
-Count up the number of sticks in each little bundle and note down the total.
-These three numbers generate the first bottom line of the hexagram.
+Count up the number of sticks in each little bundle and note it down.
+These three numbers getermine the bottom line of the hexagram.

 - Now you need to repeat all the steps 1-6 five more times building up the hexagram by one line at a time, from the bottom upwards.